 I already have approved accounts (and have for a couple of years) to the following networks:

-So, there are plenty of options (and MANY more besides what I have listed), but the problem is that most of these don't pay as well as Google Adsense.
-Google just has such a large pool of advertisers when compared to these other networks; therefore, there is more advertising dollars being spent on Google as these companies compete for placement on your site.
+At the time I wrote this, there were plenty of options (and MANY more besides what I have listed), but the problem is that most of these didn't pay as well as Google Adsense.
+Google just had such a large pool of advertisers when compared to these other networks; therefore, there is more advertising dollars being spent on Google as these companies compete for placement on your site.

 Will I Ever Use Google Adsense Again?